One of Rolling Stone's 50 best albums of 2019 (so far)!

-First proper album in 8 years from the long-running, genre-hopping, impossible-to-kill British folk-punk collective.
+First proper album in 8 years from the irrepressible, genre-hopping British folk-punk collective.

 Deluxe LP on clear teal vinyl.
 Standard LP on black 180-gram vinyl.
 Includes digital download.

 Cinematic and widescreen in its sonic scope and with a live band immediacy, Deserted is the Mekons at their finest.
 It's folk music by folks who are pissed and disillusioned, lost and longing to be found, but only on their terms.